Post-processing noisy quantum computations utilizing N-representability constraints: Introduction

 Specifically, we consider the so-called N-re\-pre\-sen\-ta\-bi\-li\-ty constraints that the RDMs need to obey~\cite{mazziotti_structure_2012, mazziotti_significant_2012}.
 They originate from the N-representability problem posed when trying to guarantee a 2-RDM remains derivable from a valid density matrix of $N$ fermions, while modifying the 2-RDM in a variational approach to minimize the energy~\cite{mayer_electron_1955, coleman_structure_1963}.
 Using N-representability constraints to improve on a quantum chemistry calculation (on conventional computers) in a post-processing manner was previously suggested~\cite{lanssens_method_2018}, and also considered in a quantum computing context~\cite{rubin_application_2018}.

-In these two references~\cite{lanssens_method_2018, rubin_application_2018}, the concept is to pick a subset of the N-representability constraints and project an erroneous RDM from a calculation to the (in some norm) closest matrix that fulfills the selected constraints to obtain an improved RDM.
+In these two references~\cite{lanssens_method_2018, rubin_application_2018}, the concept is to pick a subset of the N-representability constraints and project an erroneous RDM from a calculation to the (in the Frobenius norm) closest matrix that fulfills the selected constraints to obtain an improved RDM.
 Furthermore, this projection is not solely performed for the two-particle RDM (with elements $\braket{c_i^\dagger c_j^\dagger c_l c_k}$), but also the two-hole RDM ($\braket{c_i c_j c_l^\dagger c_k^\dagger}$), and particle-hole RDM ($\braket{c_i^\dagger c_j c_l^\dagger c_k}$).

-We expand on this work by providing a more thorough analysis for the application of this concept in energy calculations using a quantum computer.
-We investigate, through analytical consideration and in particular numerical simulation, how different sources of noise in a quantum computation affect the measured RDMs; and how the three options of projecting in the respective particle, hole, or particle-hole sector, enhance the result.
-We consider as test systems three molecules, \ch{H2}, \ch{LiH} and \ch{BeH2}, and we consider three quantum noise channels, dephasing, damping, and depolarization, and furthermore shot noise, stemming from performing a limited amount of measurements to evaluate the expectation values for the RDM elements.
-Based on our results, we propose a practical approach how to utilize having multiple sectors as options to perform the projection in.
+We expand on this work by providing a more thorough analysis for the application of this concept in energy calculations using a quantum computer, enhancing the understanding of the procedure and its usefulness, and enabling us to formulate new practical modifications of the method.
+We add an investigation how different sources of noise in a quantum computation, individually and in combination, affect the measured RDMs.
+This is done through analytical consideration and, in particular, numerical simulation.
+Specifically, we study the several combinations of noise and the three options of projecting in the respective particle, hole, or particle-hole sector, to observe where which projection enhances the result to which extent depending on the scenario.
+As test systems, we consider three molecules, \ch{H2}, \ch{LiH} and \ch{BeH2}, and we consider three quantum noise channels, dephasing, damping, and depolarization, and furthermore shot noise, stemming from performing a limited number of measurements to evaluate the expectation values for the RDM elements.
+Based on our results and new data, we propose a practical approach how to utilize having multiple sectors as options to perform the projection in.

 This paper is structured as follows: In Sec.~\ref{sct:theory} we give a short overview on the basic principles of N-representability as well as present notations that are valid throughout this work.
 Sec.~\ref{sct:noise} explains how we are simulating noise via the superoperator formalism and also shows the operators for the three investigated decoherence types: dephasing, damping and depolarization.
 Furthermore, we give a brief description how we were simulating shot noise in combination with decoherence, and comment on how each type of noise leads to states violating N-representability.
 A thorough description of our simulation and post-processing procedure, followed by the definitions of the considered metrics is given in Sec.~\ref{sct:method}.
 Finally, Sec.~\ref{sct:results} gives a presentation of the results of our numerical analysis, before we conclude in Sec.~\ref{sct:conclusion}.